zopefoundation/zc.catalog/src/zc/catalog/setindex.rst

     >>> index.apply({'any_of': ('a', '3', '7')})              # doctest: +ELLIPSIS
     BTrees...FBucket([(1, 1.0), (2, 3.0), (5, 1.0), (6, 1.0), (9, 2.0)])

-Using an invalid (non-comparable on Python 3) argument is ignored:
+Using an invalid (non-comparable) argument is ignored:

     >>> list(index.apply({'any_of': (1,)}))
     []